jg10545/patchwork/docs/gui.md

 * When you've built a useful prototype, access the labels in `GUI.df` or the models in `GUI.models` to connect to the next step in whatever problem you're solving!

-## Interactive Labeling and Fine-Tuning
+## Getting started

-More details forthcoming.
 Here are the basic steps to load the GUI inside a Jupyter notebook:

 ```{python}
 import matplotlib.pyplot as plt